Clementine951/ALGOSUP_2022_Project_4_C/Documents/Functional.md

 |Amphitheatre|Tables, chairs, desk, Headset, Wireless handheld microphone, 1 or 2 projection screens, whiteboard|
 |Library|chairs, tables, shelfs, books, newpapers|

 ### b.
 Connected equipment

 Next to each door, you will find a tablet with the reservation of the room.
-Each door will have a connected lock that you can unlock with your access card.
+Each door will have a connected lock that you can unlock with your Welcomr application.
 Many electrical outlets will be in every room.